Baarsgaard/jig/README.md

 A Jira CLI integration with Git

-Usage:
+Usage: jig <COMMAND>

 Commands:
-  assign   Assign user to issue
-  branch   Create and checkout branch using issue key with(out) summary as branch name comment  Create comment on a Jira Issue configs  List config file locations hook     Install git commit-msg hook init     Initialise config file(s) log      Create a work log entry on a Jira issue move     Move ticket through transitions open     Open issue in your browser upgrade  Download and install latest version help     Print this message or the help of the given subcommand(s)
+  assign      Assign user to issue branch      Create and checkout branch using issue key with(out) summary as branch name comment     Create comment on a Jira Issue completion  Generate completion script configs     List config file locations hook        Install git commit-msg hook init        Initialise config file(s) worklog     Create a work log entry on a Jira issue transition  Move ticket through transitions open        Open issue in your browser query       Interactively send JQL queries to Jira when tab is pressed upgrade     Download and install latest version help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help